domin0s13/domin0s13/README.md

 ## 🙋 Hello!
 From this side domin0s and I'm a beginner developer.
-Currently working on a <a href="https://github.com/domin0s13/kalkulatorMIP-v1.1.1">calculatorMIP 2.0</a> 🤖
+Currently working on a mystery project 🤖
 ## 💻 Languages
 * C#
 * HTML5